Study in BULGARIA with YES Abroad!

 Learn more about being a YES Abroad student in Bulgaria:

-Students live with host families in order to experience true immersion in the local culture.
-Families are selected based on recommendations by members from the local community, and each is carefully screened by American Councils staff.
-Families are vetted through a thorough application process and are highly regarded by their relatives and neighbors.
-In addition to a host family, participants will also have access to an American Councils staff member, who will serve as a local coordinator.
+Students will live with host families in order to experience true immersion in the local culture.
+Families are selected based on recommendations by members of the local community, and each family is carefully screened by American Councils staff.
+Families are carefully vetted through a thorough application process and are highly regarded by their relatives and neighbors.
+Hosting communities exist through the presence of a strong support network, with a local staff member, or "local coordinator", available to each student hosted in the community.

 The United States enjoys good relations with Bulgaria.
 This country is an active member in organizations such as the U.N., WHO, NATO, and the European Union.